celestialdust/Deep-Research/README.md

 #### Research Configuration

 - **Search API** (default: Tavily): Choose from Tavily (works with all models), OpenAI Native Web Search, Anthropic Native Web Search, or None
-- **Max Researcher Iterations** (default: 3): Number of times the Research Supervisor will reflect on research and ask follow-up questions
+- **Max Researcher Iterations** (default: 6): Number of times the Research Supervisor will reflect on research and ask follow-up questions
-- **Max React Tool Calls** (default: 5): Maximum number of tool calling iterations in a single researcher step
+- **Max React Tool Calls** (default: 4): Maximum number of tool calling iterations in a single researcher step
-- **Enable Search for Brief** (default: true): Whether to enable Tavily search for the research brief generation node (max 1 search allowed)
+- **Enable Search for Brief** (default: false): Whether to enable Tavily search for the research brief generation node (max 1 search allowed)
 - **Enable Search for Draft** (default: true): Whether to enable Tavily search for the draft report generation node (max 1 search allowed)

 #### Model Configuration